The Best Air Fryer

 We found that the build quality of this line was exceptional, but you do pay for it with a heavier overall product.
 This might not be a problem if you plan to leave the Philips HD9220 on your countertop, but if you have to move it from a cupboard before use, you might notice the extra three pounds and not be as appreciative every time.

-The Phillips also featured a retractable cable, a nice touch that no other model that we tested could boast.
+The Philips also featured a retractable cable, a nice touch that no other model that we tested could boast.
 It also came with a food separator and offers an impressive array of additional accessories for purchase.

 It’s those additional accessories that speak to a wider range of potential cooking styles and options.
 A double rack that can hold skewers?
 An air fryer is perfect for kabobs.
 And the grilling basket seems to resolve our biggest complaint about cleaning this model.